Jazz and Blues in New York

 Smalls Jazz Club

 Smalls Jazz Club, situated in New Yorks Greenwich Village, has a great “underground” feeling.
-It was set up in 1993 and quickly became the place to see rising talents in the New Yorks jazz scene.
-Due to financial difficulties, the club was briefly closed in 2003 but re-opened in early 2006.
+It was set up in 1993 and quickly became the place to see rising talents in the New York jazz scene.
+Due to financial difficulties, the club was briefly closed in 2003 but reopened in early 2006.

-The first set starts at 19:30 and there are two to three sets per night.
-Admission is $20 per person.
+The first set usually starts at 19:30 and there are two to three sets per night.
+Admission is about $25 per person.

 Blue Note Jazz

 Blue Note is one of the premier jazz clubs in the world and a cultural institution in Greenwich Village since 1981.
 Blue Note offers music every night 20:00 to 22:30.
-In the weekend there are late night groove series at 00:30 and even Sunday brunch.
+In the weekend there are late-night groove series at 00:30.
+Table seating at this club is for all ages!

 If you are after a more bluesy atmosphere head to Terra Blues in New Yorks Greenwich Village.
-This modern day blues saloon overlooking the Bleecker Street has played great blues for more than 20 years.
+This modern-day blues saloon overlooking Bleecker Street has played great blues for more than 20 years.